Our medically supervised therapy program uses techniques that have shown great promise in helping people who have chronic spinal cord injuries.

 - Infectious diseases that attack the spinal cord, such as meningitis or encephalitis

 - Rare neurological conditions such as Guillain-Barre Syndrome (when the immune system attack nerves), neurofibromatosis, adrenoleukodystrophy, ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease), and Friedrich’s ataxia

-- Developmental events such as spina bifida or cerebral palsy
+- Developmental events such as spina bifida

 The programs offered at the International Center for Spinal Cord Injury can potentially benefit individuals with paralysis caused by any of these conditions.